 How does WIC work?

-As a WIC applicant, you will contact the clinic in your community for a free visit to be enrolled and to pick up your checks.
+As a WIC applicant, you will contact the clinic in your community for a free visit to be enrolled and to pick up your benefits.
 At the appointment, you’ll receive nutrition education and breastfeeding support, and learn about other services you can use to help your family.
-The WIC checks can be used at local grocery stores for cereal, juice, milk, eggs, peanut butter, beans, whole wheat bread, brown rice, whole wheat or corn tortillas, fresh and frozen fruits and vegetables, cheese, and baby food.
+The WIC benefits can be used at local grocery stores for cereal, juice, milk, eggs, peanut butter, beans, whole wheat bread, brown rice, whole wheat or corn tortillas, fresh and frozen fruits and vegetables, cheese, and baby food.